 # frames — compare against your demod.

 ~ $35 of through-hole parts.
 No PCBs, no SMD soldering — breadboard + Dupont wires only.
+Seven bring-up scripts verify each subsystem before you flash the full firmware.

 # BOM: Pi Pico + CC1101 + BME280